opulo-inc/ohai/docs/lumen/y-gantry/index.md

 	![]()

-- Put 4x M3x8 bolts through the motor mounting holes on `back-leg`
+- Put 4x `M3x8-bolt` through the motor mounting holes found on `back-leg`

 	![]()

-- Cable should be routed through `back-leg` to exits towards the center of the machine
+- Cable should be routed through `back-leg` to exit towards the center of the machine
 	- Ensure no wires are being crushed or strained
 	- Add a photo to indicate which way to route the cables per side